 My Oboz Sawtooth X Low review evaluates the 10th ("X") anniversary re-fresh of Oboz's best-selling hiking shoe.
 I'm no stranger to Oboz or to the Sawtooth.
 I've personally owned all three versions of the Sawtooth and used to sell tons of them as a Backcountry Gearhead and the footwear guy at Appalachian Outdoors.
 So I was stoked to pick up the new Sawtooth X shortly after it came out and test it out on some of Pennsylvania's signature hiking trails.

 The Sawtooth X is new, but is it improved?
-My Oboz Sawtooth X Low review has the scoop on this shoe's support, weight fit, waterproofing, traction, durability, and more.
+My Oboz Sawtooth X Low review has the scoop on the support, weight fit, waterproofing, traction, durability, and value of Oboz's best-selling hiking shoe.

 What's new?
 Oboz Sawtooth X Low vs Sawtooth II Low